austinhuang0131/austinhuang0131.github.io/matrix-homeservers.md

   * "Community": Operated by multiple people with a clear ideological goal/purpose.
   * "Commercial": Operated by a commercial entity, or an entity that offers paid services.
 * **Jurisdiction (and Server location)**: The jurisdiction the homeserver is located within.
 The server location, if differs from the jurisdiction of the homeserver, is shown in the brackets.
 Note that generally, homeservers located in Germany are more actively moderated due to [legal and social contexts](https://en.wikipedia.org/wiki/Censorship_in_Germany#Re-unified_Germany_(1990%E2%80%93present)).
 * **Rules?**: The existence of written rules/ToS for all users on the homeserver.
 Note that rules can only be considered if they apply to all activities (not just those in specific rooms) of a user, and if they are published in a webpage (including but not limited to `/_matrix/consent`).
-In terms of format, a "CoC" means that there exists a code of conduct for all users, which is usually stricter than the usual rules, and a "ToS" means that there exists a contract-style terms of service for all users.
-An "unclear" or "sort of" means the rules' scope or wording is unclear.
+  * "CoC": There exists a code of conduct for all users, which is usually stricter than the usual rules in order to promote a safer environment.
+  * "ToS": There exists a contract-style terms of service for all users.
+  * "Unclear" or "sort of": The rules' scope or wording is unclear.
 * **Privacy Policy?**: The existence of written privacy policy for all users on the homeserver.
 Generally, most parts of the ["Understand how your data is used" notice](https://matrix-client.matrix.org/_matrix/consent?v=1.0) apply network-wide.
 Note that a privacy policy can only be considered if it is explicitly applied to the Matrix homeserver, is published in a webpage (including but not limited to `/_matrix/consent`), and is not a copy of the aforementioned notice.
 An "unclear" or "sort of" means the privacy policy's scope or wording is unclear.
 * **Privacy merits/concerns?**: Notes for the privacy situation of the homeserver.
 By default, email is required for registration.
   * "reCaptcha": Registering on the homeserver requires filling out a Google reCaptcha.
 This does not apply to logins.
 Due to reCaptcha configurations, it may be necessary to register on the homeserver's own Element client.